brain-intelligence-lab/SPHeRe/README.md

 # SPHeRe

-This is the official PyTorch implementation for "Rethinking Hebbian Principle: Low-Dimensional Structural Projection for Unsupervised Learning"
+This is the official PyTorch implementation for "Rethinking Hebbian Principle: Low-Dimensional Structural Projection for Unsupervised Learning" (NeurIPS 2025)

 ## Unsupervised learning